aWildOtto/carbon-tracker/README.md

 The vehicle page is powered by a SQLite database with real data from authority.

-The vehicle data is from US EPA: http://www.fueleconomy.gov/feg/download.shtml
+Vehicle data is from US EPA: http://www.fueleconomy.gov/feg/download.shtml

 ![add route page](/docs/5.PNG)